What Is Tap To Pay?

 It’s faster

 Contactless technology speeds up the payment process.
-Rather than “dipping” the card into the machine, merchants can quickly pass the reader close to the customer.
+Instead of the slower “dip and wait” required by EMV chips, customers simply tap their card or device to the terminal for near-instant authorization.
 The customer taps the card, and the transaction is complete.
 NFC devices facilitate the fastest and most convenient data exchange available today.

 It’s secure

-NFC transactions are secure due to the short distance over which they occur.
+NFC transactions are inherently secure because they utilize tokenization, replacing sensitive card data with a unique, one-time encrypted token.
 Moreover, NFC devices can be secured with encryption and authentication protocols that ensure the confidentiality and integrity of the transmitted data, such as the cardholder’s personal information and card number.

 It’s universally compatible